Grants and Scholarships

 Full tuition scholarships have their own applications and processes.
 These prestigious scholarships are awarded based on specific requirements.

 Presidential Scholarships support students with a record of outstanding academic achievement.
 Presidential Scholars receive a full tuition waiver for two years of undergraduate study, $4,000 a year and a one-time travel grant of $2,000.
-The deadline to apply for this scholarship is January 15, 2021.
+The deadline to apply for this scholarship is January 15, 2022.
 The Presidential Scholarship is awarded to one UH System community college junior who has a minimum cumulative GPA of 3.7 for all college-level work, a record of sustained progress in academic courses, and evidence of superior academic achievement or creative endeavor.
-Presidential Scholarships focus on supporting the transfer of UH System community college students to UH baccalaureate campuses as juniors.

 To apply, complete the documents provided below: